 Dehydration is a major cause of muscle cramps and weak leg muscles.
 Keep your body hydrated to prevent weaker legs.

-- Drink a lots of water at periodic intervals throughout the day
+- Drink a lot of water at periodic intervals throughout the day

-- Eat a lots of water based fruits and vegetables like water melon, cucumber, tomatoes etc.
+- Eat lots of water-based fruits and vegetables like watermelon, cucumber, tomatoes etc.

 - Limit consumption of caffeine.
 It leads to dehydration

 Horsetail Tea to Strengthen weak legs

 Horsetail is one of the highly recommended herbs for weak legs.
 Due to its rich silica content, horsetail enhances muscle strength, enables the muscles to contract and stay firm.
 It also strengthens the bone density and prevents degeneration of bones.

 One or two cups of horsetail tea can be very effective in strengthening weak legs.
 However, don’t consume it more than 2 weeks in a go.
 Also, drink it no more than twice a day.
 If you have any chronic health condition where you regularly take any medicine, consult your physician before taking horsetail tea.

 Just add around half a teaspoon of horsetail to a cup of water to make the tea.

 Weak leg muscles can be strengthened by doing exercises.
 Other than massaging regularly, doing the leg strengthening exercises a few minutes a day makes your legs stronger.
 A brief guide on simple exercises to strengthen weak legs is given below.